Round up encumbrance value in the encumbrance bar

 The easiest and kindest system is to just show the hundredth's decimal place.
 If you don't want it to be always visible because you think the decimal place is ugly, why not just show it on mouse-over or have some other convenient hiding mechanism?
 200.00/200 would be annoying and unnecessary for sure.

-#3 Updated by scrawl . about 3 years ago
+#3 Updated by scrawl . over 3 years ago

 IMO showing decimal places could be immersion-breaking.
 You could argue that the character is only supposed to "roughly" know what weight he is carrying.
 By rounding up, we get the added knowledge if we are carrying too much (but we know that anyway by trying to walk, so it's more of a convenience thing).

-#4 Updated by Evil Eye about 3 years ago
+#4 Updated by Evil Eye over 3 years ago

 Of course it's a convenience thing, players could just calculate their own encumbrance since you do show item weights to two or so decimals, but no one wants to do that.
 I'd argue that the interface is immersion-breaking in any case.
 Oblivion's was probably more immersive, Morrowind's is just designed to get the point across at a glance.